 Built in 1981, by Modern Marine Power, Incorporated of Houma, Louisiana (hull #38) as the Perseverance.

-The tug's towing gear consists of an INTERcon double drum DD-175 towing winch outfitted with 2,000(ft) of 1.75(in) primary wire and 2,000(ft) of 1.75(in) secondary wire.
+The tug's towing gear consists of an INTERcon, double drum, DD-175 towing winch.
+Outfitted with 2,000(ft) of 1.75(in) towing wire on the primary drum.
+And, 2,000(ft) of 1.75(in) towing wire on the secondary drum.